-He begins by trying to understand the text theologically — “Christ must be heard,” he says — and then proceeds to work with Rhein on setting the text to music.
+He begins by trying to understand the text theologically — “Christ must be heard,” he says, ensuring that the proclamation of Jesus’ death and resurrection for the forgiveness of sins is retained and emphasized in the translation — and then proceeds to work with Rhein on setting the text to music.
 When text and music fit, “it is amazing.
 It means that what we have done is not … in vain. … The Lord works through this.”

 The translation process brings together not only two languages, but two cultures.
 Working with Tsegahun, who freely embellishes as he sings, Rhein aims to write down “a clear melody … that doesn’t contradict … the style that is part of [Ethiopian] culture.
 There’s no reason to block that.”

 Once the hard work of translating texts and writing down melodies is done, the more practical work begins: entering the material into the computer, securing copyrights, passing theological review, proofreading, laying out and designing the hymnal, contracting with a publisher for printing and shipping, making audio recordings for training purposes, and holding workshops to introduce the new hymnal to those for whom it was made.